szajbus/elastic-cli/README.md

 Single document APIs
-  document get <index> <id>               Retrieves the specified JSON document from an index document delete <index> <id>            Removes a JSON document from the specified index document delete_by_query <index> <body> Deletes documents matching the query from the specified index document index <index> <body>           Creates new document in an index with auto-generated id document insert <index> <id> <body>     Creates new document in an index document upsert <index> <id> <body>     Creates new or replaces exising document in an index
+  document get <index> <id>               Retrieves the specified JSON document from an index document delete <index> <id>            Removes a JSON document from the specified index document index <index> <body>           Creates new document in an index with auto-generated id document insert <index> <id> <body>     Creates new document in an index document upsert <index> <id> <body>     Creates new or replaces exising document in an index